Five SPACs Worth Owning Right Now

-I’ve got simple trading rules I apply in bull markets, in bear markets, in flat markets, for trading growth stocks, cyclicals, every sector where nuances matter.
-So, of course, I’ve got simple rules for buying, selling, and winning with SPACs.
+I’ve got simple trading rules I apply in bull markets, in bear markets, and in flat markets for trading growth stocks, cyclicals, and every sector where nuances matter.
+So of course, I’ve got simple rules for buying, selling, and winning with SPACs.

 There will be temptations, especially when there’s a buzz about any particular SPAC.
 Ignore it.
 Never overpay.
 You never want to buy a SPAC when its share price is way above its IPO price, which is usually $10.
 The fact is you always pay the IPO price if you’re able to get into the actual IPO before it debuts on its first trading day.
-However, in the aftermarket, you want to search out high-potential SPACs whose shares have been knocked down to maybe $9, or $8 if you’re lucky, or some other dollar value below the IPO price.
-That kind of bargain-hunting can lead to huge windfalls.
+However, in the aftermarket you want to search out high-potential SPACs whose shares have been knocked down to maybe $9 – or $8 if you’re lucky.
+Then, you can “redeem” your shares later down the line for the initial price of $10.
+Played smartly, that kind of bargain-hunting can lead to huge windfalls.

-Winning SPAC Key No. 2: The Players Matter
+SPAC Success Key No. 2: The Players Matter

-You have to do some homework here – studying the sponsors, their backgrounds, expertise, and track records.
+You have to do some homework here – study the sponsors, their backgrounds, expertise, and track records.
 Buy dealmakers.
 Ignore the dreamers and storytellers.
 None of those dreams are likely to turn into a real business that Wall Street will value when a deal is done.
 Invest with dealmakers who have run real businesses and who’ve then sold them for huge profits.
-You want to favor SPACs run by people who have done leveraged buyouts (LBOs), are M&A gurus, rule the landscape in private equity, or are real estate dealmakers and moguls.
-Turnaround artists and distressed-debt investors will have the instincts needed to find businesses with big potential and the shrewdness to get those companies at prices Wall Street will love, and you will too.
+You want to favor SPACs run by people who have done leveraged buyouts (LBOs), are merger and acquisition (M&A) gurus, rule the landscape in private equity, or are real estate dealmakers and moguls.
+Turnaround artists and distressed-debt investors will have the instincts needed to find businesses with big potential and the shrewdness to get those companies at prices Wall Street will love – and you will too.

-Winning SPAC Key No. 3: Avoid the Inane
+SPAC Success Key No. 3: Avoid the Inane

-Winning SPAC Key No. 4: Tap into Strength and Innovation
+SPAC Success Key No. 4: Tap into Strength and Innovation

-Winning SPAC Key No. 5: Protect Your Profits
+SPAC Success Key No. 5: Protect Your Profits

 The Five SPACs to Buy Now